ehharris/ReactJS-Website/team/sprint3.md

 ## Review

-*An introductory paragraph describing the overall results of the sprint.*
 Overall, we learned some valuable lessons this sprint.
-We improved a lot with our burndown chart, but the amount of tasks and story points that rolled over from sprint 3 prove too much for us to finish.
-We had good communication, and got help when needed, but we simply didn't work enough during this sprint.
+We improved a lot with our burndown chart, but the amount of tasks and story points that rolled over from sprint 3 proved too much for us to finish.
+We had good communication, and got help when needed, but we simply didn't put in enough work during this sprint.

 #### Completed Epics in Sprint Backlog